pjrios/Capstone_II/Classification + Segmentation/README.md

 # Solar Panel Classification & Segmentation Pipeline
-Given the residential building dataset, a binary classification task was performed to determine the presence of solar panels to reduce the complexity of the following segmentation task by using only images with solar panels as the input.
-The solar panel segmentation model processes the filtered images by counties to segment the section of images with solar panels.
+Given the residential building dataset, a binary classification task was performed to identify residential buildings with solar panels as the input for the following solar panel segmentation task, which processes the filtered images by counties to segment the section of images with solar panels.

 ## Environment Specifications
 ### Minimum Device Support